voidstacktech/voidstacktech.github.io/content/Top.en.md

 ---
-header: "It's Nice To Meet You"
+header: "VOIDSTACK"
-subheader: "Welcome To Our Studio!"
+subheader: "A head-start to your start-up"
 imageFileName: "header-bg.jpg"
 jumpToAnchor: "Services"
 jumpToAnchorText: "Tell Me More"